Southwest Airlines under pressure from a big shareholder shakes up its board

 Southwest Airlines will revamp its board and the chairman will retire next year, but it intends to keep CEO Robert Jordan after a meeting with hedge fund Elliott Investment Management, which has sought a leadership shakeup at the airline including Jordan’s ouster.

-Southwest said Tuesday that six directors will leave the board in November and it plans to appoint four new ones, who could include candidates put forward by Elliott.
+Southwest said Tuesday that six directors will leave the board in November and it plans to appoint four new ones, potentially including candidates put forward by Elliott.

 Shares of Southwest Airlines Co. rose slightly before the opening bell Tuesday.